Interview with Bill Cara May 11th, 2006

 StockTickr: What’s your exit strategy for winning and losing trades?

-Bill: I use an options strategy called “overwriting”, which simply means that for your core portfolio, you write calls when the price gets into what I call a Distribution Zone, and write puts when it gets into a Distribution Zone.
+Bill: I use an options strategy called “overwriting”, which simply means that for your core portfolio, you write calls when the price gets into what I call a Distribution Zone, and write puts when it gets into an Accumulation Zone.